kids encyclopedia robot

 Coaches

 Ron Groenewoud was the club's first coach; he was relegated with Groningen to the Eerste Divisie in 1974 and remained in charge until 1975.
-Groningen won the Eerste Divisie title in 1979–80 under coach Theo Verlangen, who also led the team to qualification for their first ever European campaign in 1983.
-Hans Westerhof led Groningen to their best ever league finish: third in the 1990–91 Eredivisie.
-After relegation in 1998, the team won promotion back to the top flight under Jan van Dijk in 1999–2000.
+Groningen won the Eerste Divisie title in 1979–80 under coach Theo Verlangen [nl], who also led them to qualification for their first-ever European campaign in 1983.
+Groningen recorded their best league finish under Hans Westerhof: third in the 1990–91 Eredivisie.
+After relegation in 1998, the side won promotion back to the top flight under Jan van Dijk in 1999–2000.
 Erwin van de Looi led Groningen to their first major honour: the 2014–15 KNVB Cup.
 The German Frank Wormuth became the club's first foreign coach when he took the post in 2022.
+Under Dick Lukkien, Groningen won promotion back to the top flight in 2023–24.

 Fcgroningenfanskuip